Which VPNs are compatible with DNSFilter?

 Update to version 7.0.9.x or newer of the software to resolve this issue.

-Forticlient has a static DNS setting that can interfere with the Windows Roaming Client.
+Forticlient has a static DNS setting that can interfere with the Roaming Client.
 Update the setting to resolve the conflict.

 Opera (VPN, Turbo, Mini)